-At both the middle and high school, students will be able to attend class via live streaming on a daily basis.
-At the elementary level, virtual academy instructors will be assigned to a grade level to instruct the students whose parents have chosen the all virtual option.
+K-12 students will be able to attend class via live streaming on a daily basis.
 In order to better support staff and students three additional online resources were purchased to ensure that students receive engaging instruction and have access to a variety of resources.
-Whether students receive virtual or in person instruction all IEP's will be followed or modified to ensure the best support for students.
+Whether students receive virtual or in-person instruction all IEP's will be followed or modified to ensure the best support for students.
 To ensure collaboration, teachers will be provided with a common planning time so that constant communication is occurring and that any transitions from virtual to in person or vice versa would be smooth.